apple/swift-service-discovery/README.md

 func lookup(_ service: Service, deadline: DispatchTime?, callback: @escaping (Result<[Instance], Error>) -> Void)
 ```

 `lookup` fetches the current list of instances for the given service and sends it to `callback`.
-If the service is not registered, then the result should be a `LookupError.unknownService` failure.
+If the service is unknown (e.g., registration is required but it has not been done for the service), then the result should be a `LookupError.unknownService` failure.

 The backend implementation should impose a deadline on when the operation will complete. `deadline` should be respected if given, otherwise one should be computed using `defaultLookupTimeout`.